ibtehaz/crypto-tracker/README.md

 ## Deployment

-Site is live and deployed to production on https://cryptotracker-live.netlify.app/
+Website is live and deployed to production on https://cryptotracker-live.netlify.app/